sifzerda/solitaire/README.md

 ## Usage

- The game executes a typical game of solitaire with traditional rules.
+ The game executes a game of solitaire with traditional rules.
 Parts:

  - Start screen
  - Game